Imgiritharan/blogger-templates/README.md

 Blogger templates are used to render html content in [Blogger](https://www.blogger.com) pages.
 This section describes how to create blogger templates with step by step guide.

+> Note: Tips to create blog templates are provided based on experience only.
+You can improvise the blogger template by adding more custom sections and widgets on your own.

 ## Basic template

 Below is the example to start with basic blogger template with Header and main section.